jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 * **Defining SLOs:** Ensure you know how to choose a valid Service Level Indicator (SLI) for a given user journey.
 * **Burn Rates:** Be comfortable **calculating burn rates** and determining when to alert based on them.
 * **Error Budgets:** Understand the business consequences of exhausting them (e.g., halting feature releases to focus on reliability).

+> **💡 Pro Tip: Know Your DORA Metrics**
+> The exam loves to test your knowledge of the "Four Keys" of software delivery performance.
+Memorise these definitions:
+> * **Deployment Frequency:** How often you release to production.
+> * **Lead Time for Changes:** Time from code commit to running in production.
+> * **Time to Restore Service:** How long it takes to recover from a failure.
+> * **Change Failure Rate:** The percentage of deployments that cause a failure.
+> * *Exam Tip:* High performers optimize for all four.
+If a question asks how to measure "velocity," look for Frequency and Lead Time.
+If it asks about "stability," look for Restore Time and Failure Rate.

 ### 2. CI/CD & Release Strategies
 There is a heavy focus on pipeline architecture and security.